Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Quantum Algorithm with Composition

-where $L'_{k+1}(n,n')$ is the time taken to perform all but the preprocess.
+where $L'_{d+1}(n,\sizej)$ is the time taken to perform all but the preprocessing.

-Based on \autoref{lm:divide-and-conquer}, the algorithm proceeds in a way similar to the one given in \autoref{th:quantum_algorithm_preprocess}, which corresponds to the special case of $I=\emptyset$ and $J=[n]$.
-The complexity $L'_{k+1}(n,n')$ is then expressed by the following recurrence:
+Based on \autoref{lm:divide-and-conquer}, the algorithm proceeds in a way similar to the one given in \autoref{th:quantum_algorithm_preprocess}, which corresponds to the special case of $I\deq\emptyset$ and $J\deq[n]$.
+The complexity $L'_{d+1}(n,\sizej)$ is then expressed by the following recurrence, up to polynomial factors: